 10. Utilize a reliable form for online payments

 Whether you’re processing credit or debit cards, web payments, or PayPal payments, you want this to be done through a trusted provider.
-Use services like Stripe and Paypal, the two leaders of online payments.
+Use APIs from services like Stripe and Paypal, the two leaders of online payment authentication.
 This will give you and your customers two secure ways to pay when it’s time to check out.

 11. Password protect important pages